-- Don't linger under dead, cracked, or broken branches.
-Watch/listen for falling trees!
+Falling Objects - Don't linger under dead, cracked, or broken branches.
 Run if you hear cracks or snapping from tree roots, trunks, or branches (know that sometimes there is no sound, and very little time to react).
 Report falling branches or trees to a ranger.

 The Foothills consist of the lower elevations of Sequoia National Park, where the grassy valley floor gives way to granite peaks.
 Oaks, chaparral, and river canyons are plentiful here in an area with more biological diversity than the conifer forests and High Sierra combined.
 Winters are relatively snow-free and mild; summer is characterized by hot and dry weather.
 Wildlife is frequently seen in the area, including the American Black Bear, mule deer, and bobcats, as well as numerous bird species.